 Want to activate EXTREME weight loss with these incredible superfoods?
 Naturally boost your metabolism, slim down and improve your health by adding these secret foods to your diet!

 I’m sure you’ve heard time and time again that shedding as many calories as you possibly can from your diet is the most efficient way to lose weight, but that is not the case.

-This list of super foods will help you lose weight and maintain your weight loss, give you a huge energy boost so you can work out harder, and send your metabolism into overdrive burning extra calories.
+This list of superfoods will help you lose weight and maintain your weight loss, give you a huge energy boost so you can work out harder, and send your metabolism into overdrive burning extra calories.

-So incorporate as many of these super foods into your diet as you can – then watch the pounds melt away!
+So incorporate as many of these superfoods into your diet as you can – then watch the pounds melt away!

-Popcorn a superfood?
-You must be crazy!
-Actually air-popped popcorn is a great tool for weight loss.
-Portion-wise it has less calories than any most other snacks – only 31 calories per cup.
+Actually, air-popped popcorn is a great tool for weight loss.
+Portion-wise it has fewer calories than any most other snacks – only 31 calories per cup.

-Just make sure you don’t grab the salty and butter loaded pre-made versions.
-Air pop the popcorn yourself and add a little salt, easy!
+Just make sure you don’t grab the salt and butter loaded pre-made versions.

 A great on-the-go snack, apples also contain antioxidants which may help prevent metabolic syndrome reducing health problems like obesity.

 One way I love to eat apples is to slice one up on a plate and sprinkle it with cinnamon.

 3. Chia seeds

-Chia seeds are loaded with healthy fats (omega-3 fatty acids) and fiber and are actually one of the most nutrient dense foods available.
+Chia seeds are loaded with healthy fats (omega-3 fatty acids) and fiber and are actually one of the most nutrient-dense foods available.

 Try adding chia seeds to smoothies, sprinkled over your cereal or toast and even incorporate them into your baking.

-Don’t believe in what you’ve heard about watermelon being high in calories – 1 cup of watermelon has only 46 calories which makes it a great, healthy snack.
+Don’t believe what you’ve heard about watermelon being high in calories – 1 cup of watermelon has only 46 calories which makes it a great, healthy snack.

 5. Dark chocolate

 An ounce serving of 70% cacao dark chocolate has 3 grams of fiber and 68 mg of magnesium which improves muscle function.

 I like to have my dark chocolate after meals to curb my sweet-tooth cravings.

-Great for boosting weight-loss because of their high protein and fiber content, lentils are a must have addition to your diet.
+Great for boosting weight-loss because of their high protein and fiber content, lentils are a must-have addition to your diet.

 What’s great is that they contain so much protein you can skip adding meat to the meals you use them in!

-They also are loaded with the antioxidant lycopene which aids weight loss and contain a high percentage of water – hydration!
+They also are loaded with the antioxidant lycopene which aids weight loss and contains a high percentage of water – hydration!

 1 cup of sliced tomatoes only contains 32 calories, so incorporate them into your diet by adding them to salads or as a side to your dinner.

-It’s high in protein (increases muscle mass to tone your body), iron, fiber and potassium (reduces bloating).
+It’s high in protein (increases muscle mass to tone your body), iron, fiber, and potassium (reduces bloating).

 Spinach can be thrown into meals and is a great way to add volume helping you feel fuller longer.
-You can also throw it into smoothies and salads.
-A must-have addition to your diet for weight loss

 They’re loaded with protein and fiber – 12 grams of each in a single cup.

 No wonder they’re a dietary staple throughout the Mediterranean and India!